hubmapconsortium/hra-millitome-generator/OpenScad Code/V12/ReadMe.md

   <img src="images/mt-customizer-1.png" width="200">
 </p>
 <p align = "center">
-  <sub>Fig.8 Openscad Customizer for MT production</sub>
+  <sub>Fig.9 Openscad Customizer for MT production</sub>
 </p>

-This program allows configuration of all properties necessary to create one Millitome-related asset at a time.
+This program allows the configuration of all properties necessary to create one Millitome-related asset at a time.
+The "product" selector at the bottom determines if a Millitome, an Icebox or a Organ-Bisection is produced.

+With some combinations of properties not all settings are relevant.
+For example if "blocktype" is set to "uniform" "blocksize" is used to determine the X and Y dimensions of a sample block; in that case "block xsize", "block ysize" and "blocks x" and "blocks y" are ignored.

-The "product" selector determines if a Millitome, an Icebox or a Organ-Bisection is produced.
-The following list shows properties available through the open properties block:
+The following list shows properties available through the [Open Properties Code Block](#toc_open_properties) and exposed for user interaction in the customier interface:

 #### **gender**
 1. female